The Immune System of Milk

 The Laboratory for Anthropometry and Biomarkers at Binghamton University (Director, Katherine Wander) has developed a new technique to test how the "immune system of milk" responds to microbes.
 Our technique "challenges" the immune system of milk with an infectious agent and measures its response.
 The protocol is simple and low-tech.
 Milk is diluted in culture medium (which keeps milk cells alive and allows them to respond), an immune stimulant (all or part of an infectious agent, like E. coli) is introduced, and milk is incubated at ~98.6° F for 24 hours.
 We then measure the concentration of cytokines—mediators of immune responses produced by immune cells—in stimulated and unstimulated milk.
 We describe milk immune responses to stimuli by comparing cytokine concentrations before and after incubation.

-Phase One: The first phase of The Immune System of Milk was a success. ~100 women provided milk specimens.
+Phase One: The first phase of the project focused on developing and refining the method. ~100 women provided milk specimens.
 We used these to develop a protocol that allows us to characterize milk immune responses to many gastrointestinal pathogens, including Salmonella, rotavirus, and parasitic worms, and to commensal bacteria, like Lactobacillus.

 Cytokines increased dramatically—up to 600 times baseline—in some milk specimens when challenged with gastrointestinal pathogens.
 Immune responses were apparent in about half of milk specimens.
 Immune responses were generally much greater for Salmonella than for commensal bacteria.